From Four Diamonds child to dancer, and beyond

 Tucker Haas at THON as a child.

-For Haas, the Recreation, Park, and Tourism Management degree program gave him the opportunity to pursue a career in the sports industry while also understanding the business and hospitality aspects of sports management.
-It was a major that also allowed him to continue to prioritize THON and providing service to children whose experience he can understand better than most.
+For Haas, the Recreation, Park, and Tourism Management degree program gave him the opportunity to learn the sports industry while also allowing him to prioritize THON and service to children whose experience he understands better than most.

 “College is obviously about working hard in classes and getting good grades, but I have learned in my life that it is also important to prioritize service and giving back.
 You learn about yourself when you’re giving back to others.
 You grow as a person and come to understand the impact that you can have.
 That’s something you can’t live without,” Haas said.